What Would Happen If Green Sea Turtles Went Extinct?

 The extinction of green sea turtles would have significant impacts on the marine environment.
 One of the key effects would be the overgrowth of seagrass beds.
 Without turtles to graze on them, seagrass meadows would become overgrown and less productive.
 This could lead to reduced oxygen levels in the water, as excess organic matter accumulates and decomposes.

-Read Also: How to Pronounce Turtle
+Read Also: How Deep Can A Green Sea Turtle Dive?

 Furthermore, the loss of green sea turtles would disrupt the nutrient cycling within the ecosystem.
 Their feeding activities help to recycle nutrients, enriching the water and benefiting other organisms.
 Without turtles to perform this important role, the nutrient balance could be thrown off, potentially leading to imbalances and negative impacts on various species in the ecosystem.